 If you are looking for a place to relax, board an Air Mauritius ATR flight from SSR Airport eastbound to Rodrigues for an hour and a half, expect a hard landing at SGD Airport at Plaine Corail.

-I had the opportunity to visit a few establishments and recommend among others for a memorable retreat to choose the charming Tekoma Boutik Hotel or the Bakwa Lodge nestled in a calm and unspoilt environment.
+I had the opportunities to visit a few establishments and recommend among others for a memorable retreat to choose the charming Tekoma Boutik Hotel or the Bakwa Lodge nestled in a calm and unspoilt environment.
 For more entertainment go to the creole style Mourouk Ebony Hotel or the long-established Cotton Bay Hotel.
 There are a few guests houses and smaller hotels but one needs to be very careful when choosing to avoid any disappointment.

 A few activities not to miss during your stay, a visit to Coco Island mostly appreciated for its beautiful beaches and rare birds, the Caverne Patate most visited stalagtites and stalagmites cave or the Francois Leguat Nature Reserve, Ile aux Chat, a tour on the theme of the 5 senses among others.

 For more adventure, try the Tyrodrig zipline with a thrilling height of more than 100 metres spanning over 400 metres taking you across 3 lush green valleys.
 Rodrigues offers a dozen of hiking experiences, the most popular being the Mont Limon Trekking, Trou d’Argent Trekking and Honey Trekking.
 And of course, how could one miss the nautical activities such as the sport fishing, kite surfing, scuba diving and snorkel.